smhanov/syzgydb/README.md

 # Syzgy DB

 ![image](https://github.com/user-attachments/assets/f8cc7b60-1fd0-4319-a607-b8d3269a288d)

+## Introduction

 SyzgyDB is a high-performance, embeddable vector database designed for applications requiring efficient handling of large datasets.
 Written in Go, it leverages disk-based storage to minimize memory usage, making it ideal for systems with limited resources.
-SyzgyDB supports a range of distance metrics, including Euclidean and Cosine, and offers multiple quantization levels to optimize storage and search performance.

-With built-in integration for the Ollama server, SyzgyDB can automatically generate vector embeddings from text and images, simplifying the process of adding and querying data.
-This makes it well-suited for use cases such as image and video retrieval, recommendation systems, natural language processing, anomaly detection, and bioinformatics.
-With its RESTful API, SyzgyDB provides easy integration and management of collections and records, enabling developers to perform fast and flexible vector similarity searches.

-## What is a Vector Database?

-A vector database is a specialized database designed to store and query high-dimensional vector data.
-Vectors are numerical representations of data points, often used in machine learning and data science to represent features of objects, such as images, text, or audio.
-Vector databases enable efficient similarity searches, allowing users to find vectors that are close to a given query vector based on a specified distance metric.

-## Applications of Vector Databases

-Vector databases are used in a variety of applications, including:

-- **Image and Video Retrieval**: Finding similar images or videos based on visual features.
-- **Recommendation Systems**: Suggesting products or content based on user preferences and behavior.
-- **Natural Language Processing**: Semantic search and document similarity based on text embeddings.
-- **Anomaly Detection**: Identifying unusual patterns or outliers in data.
-- **Bioinformatics**: Analyzing genetic sequences and protein structures.

 ## Features